What is the TLC diet and can it improve your heart health?

 Criticism of the TLC diet

-However, some aspects of the TLC diet have come under criticism for being outdated.
-Firstly, the premise that dietary cholesterol increases your risk of heart disease no longer holds.
-Research suggests that saturated fats and sugary foods affect your cholesterol level more than the cholesterol you eat from food such as eggs6.
+Some aspects of the TLC diet have come under criticism for being outdated.
+Firstly, the premise that dietary cholesterol raises your chance of heart disease no longer holds.
+Research suggests that saturated fats and sugary foods affect your cholesterol level more than the cholesterol you eat from food such as eggs.

-Although the diet suggests eating low-fat alternatives, they often contain a lot of sugar or sweeteners which are bad for our health7.
+Although the diet suggests eating low-fat alternatives, they often contain a lot of sugar or sweeteners which are bad for our health.

-This said, some key components of the diet have been shown to lower bad cholesterol, like eating less saturated fat and eating more fruit, veg and fibre.
+This said, some key components of the diet have been shown to lower bad cholesterol - such as eating less saturated fat and eating more fruit, veg and fibre.
 You can find aspects of the TLC diet in other eating plans like the Mediterranean diet.

 TLC diet recipes